Martin O'Neill: Outside football

-Despite never completing his degree, O'Neill remains a follower of criminology.
-His fascination began with the James Hanratty case of 1961.
+Despite never completing his law degree at Queen's University Belfast, O'Neill remains a follower of criminology.
+His interest began with the James Hanratty case of 1961.

 He has worked in television as an analyst for BBC and ITV at the World Cup, the European Championship and on UEFA Champions League matches.

 O'Neill was appointed a Member of the Order of the British Empire (MBE) in the 1983 New Year Honours for services to association football, and promoted to Officer of the same Order (OBE) for services to football in the 2004 New Year Honours.
 In 2002, Norwich supporters voted him into the club's Hall of Fame.

 He was awarded the Nottingham Lifetime Achievement Award on 3 November 2013 for his services to football and achievements with Nottingham Forest.

+In November 2022, O'Neill's memoir, On Days Like These: The Incredible Autobiography of a Football Legend, was published.

+In June 2024, O'Neill began co-hosting The Football Authorities podcast alongside his friend Clive Tyldesley.
+The podcast provides an in-depth analysis of football's major stories.
+The podcast also features a segment where listeners' questions are addressed.

 Personal life

 O'Neill and his wife Geraldine have two daughters.

-In his youth, O'Neill supported Sunderland A.F.C. and Celtic F.C..
-His favourite player was Sunderland's captain and centre half Charlie Hurley, who eventually won Sunderland's Man of the Century award in 1979.
+In his youth, O'Neill supported Sunderland and Celtic.
+His favourite player was Sunderland captain and centre-half Charlie Hurley, who won Sunderland's Man of the Century award in 1979.

 Career statistics

-International goals

 Scores and results list Northern Ireland's goal tally first.